Volker Bouffier: Political positions

 Ahead of the 2021 Christian Democratic Union of Germany leadership election, Bouffier publicly opposed Friedrich Merz as candidate to succeed Annegret Kramp-Karrenbauer as the party's chair.
 Instead, he publicly endorsed Armin Laschet's candidacy.

 Controversy

 German politicians from across the political spectrum criticized Deutsche Bank co-CEO Jürgen Fitschen in December 2012 following reports he had telephoned Bouffier to complain about a raid on the bank's Twin Towers in Frankfurt – even though Bouffier's office was not directly responsible for overseeing the action.

 During the trial of Beate Zschäpe for the NSU murders, the BfV agent Andreas Temme who was at the scene of one of the murders, yet claimed not to have noticed it, was accused by the prosecution of having sympathies towards Neo-Nazism himself, thus casting doubt on his testimony.
 Bouffier, then interior minister of Hesse, shielded Temme from further investigations, citing protection of undercover agents.

 Personal life

 Bouffier is married to his wife Ursula, a former radiology assistant.
 In early 2019, he underwent treatment for skin cancer.
+In 2024, he took part in a musical project called “Ein offenes Herz” by electronic musician Thomas Albertsen (Globotom), reciting quotes from Johann Wolfgang v.
+Goethe's novel The Sorrows of Young Werther.